New York Film Locations

 Washington Street and West 14th Street, Manhattan.

-Cortlandt Alley and Walker Street, Manhattan.
+Cortlandt Alley (btw White Street and Franklin Street) Manhattan.

 Spring Street Gallery, 101 Spring Street and Mercer Street, Manhattan.